Troy Donahue: Alcoholism and drug addiction

 Donahue began drinking in the seventh grade, as a result of his father's health decline and later death.
 Donahue stated:

 I think I was mad at my father for dying.
 A kid doesn't know how to process those things.
 I liked being by myself whenever I could.
 Even though I played sports, participated in school functions, and was always around kids.
 It was hard.
 I used to go and sit by myself.
 Funny, I liked being alone.
 It gave me a chance to think and read.
 But then I'd cut loose.

 Donahue stated he did not blame the Hollywood lifestyle for his drinking habit.
 However, he would later state that he "never went before the cameras without having a buzz on."
 He admitted to getting drunk with Julie London on the way to film Voice in the Mirror, falling out of the limo and trying to sober up.
 Donahue claimed that he was "drinking half a pint of vodka mixed with codeine".
-Donahue later admitted that he began abusing drugs and alcohol at the peak of his career and increased use after his career began to wane:
+Donahue admitted that he began abusing drugs and alcohol at the peak of his career and increased use after his career began to wane:

 I was loaded all the time ...
 I'd wake up about 6:30 in the morning, take three aspirins mixed with codeine, slug down half a pint of vodka, and then do four lines of cocaine.
 That was just so I could get the front door open to peek out and see if I could face the day ...
 I would lie, steal, and cheat, all those wonderful things that drunks do.
 I was crafty.
 Nobody knew how much I drank then.
 If a bottle was out on the counter, I'd take a swig when I passed it and quickly put it back.

 As his career progressed and Warner Bros. pushed for Donahue to star in more television, his drinking habit increased.
 Donahue was unhappy with the trajectory of his career, fueling frustration and further drinking.
-While he was often drunk on set, McBain could never recall smelling alcohol on his breath during shoots.
+While he was often drunk on set, former co-star Diane McBain could never recall smelling alcohol on his breath during shoots.